Smooth solutions to portfolio liquidation problems under price-sensitive market impact: Comparison principle and a priori estimates

-Our comparison principle is a consequence of the classical comparison principle for viscosity sub- and supersolutions to parabolic equations with finite terminal values.
-The general comparison principle states in particular that a comparison principle holds for all viscosity sub- and supersolutions $\underline u,\overline u\in C_p$ to \eqref{pde-v} imposed with a {\sl finite} terminal value; see Section 6.5.3 in \cite{PardouxRascanu14} for details.
+In this section we prove Proposition \ref{thm-uniqueness}.
+The proof is based on the following comparison principle that is itself a consequence of the comparison principle given in the Appendix for viscosity sub- and supersolutions to parabolic equations with \textit{finite} terminal values and monotone nonlinearities.